nemorisgames/TheIsland_Unity3D/Assets/TerrainComposer2/ReadMe.txt

 If you have any questions or run into something, please contact me at support@terraincomposer.com

-You can expect reply within 24 hours.
+You can expect a reply within 24 hours.

 Nathaniel